-Adblock Plus has over 5.2 million users and has received more than 8,600 reviews averaging 4.5/5 stars as of May 2022.
+Adblock Plus has over 5.2 million users and has received more than 8,600 reviews averaging 4.5/5 stars at the time of writing.
 Adblock Plus’ critics argue that manually turning off ads is easier and faster than using Adblock Plus.
 Critics also feel that the developers are now being outsmarted by several websites that entirely bypass the program’s ad-blocking capabilities.

 Because Adblock Plus is so effective at blocking ads, most users have donated to support the software.

 The advantages of Adblock Plus are listed below.

 - The computer’s processing power is no longer used to download and display advertisements.

 - Adblock Plus improves users’ online experience and addresses malware issues.

 - Adblock Plus protects users from being duped by deceptive advertising.

 - Speeds up website loading times.